 After the Procedure

 After your procedure, you will have clear shields placed over your eyes, and your driver will take you home to rest.
 You will have an appointment the next day with Dr. Vakharia at New Vision Laser Center, and most patients can see well enough without glasses to drive themselves to that appointment and return to work that day.

 Less than 5% of patients require an enhancement procedure a few months after surgery to sharpen their vision.
 The enhancement is included in the initial fee if it is needed.
 More than 95% of LASIK patients are satisfied with the results.

 Our lasers are up to date with the latest technology to optimize our patient outcomes.
 These technologies include an automated eye tracker which can monitor for micro-movements of your eye during surgery to insure that the laser energy is applied correctly, and iris registration which can lock on to the specific “fingerprint” of your iris to track rotational movement of the eye during surgery.

-We are the only provider within a 50 mile radius to offer iLASIK which combines these two laser technologies with iDesign wavefront aberrometry to correct higher order aberrations in your visual system to customize your surgery and reduce the risk of nighttime glare and halos after surgery.
+We are one of the only providers in the area that offer iLASIK which combines these two laser technologies with iDesign wavefront aberrometry to correct higher order aberrations in your visual system to customize your surgery and reduce the risk of nighttime glare and halos after surgery.

 The New Vision Laser Center Difference